Frequently asked questions.

 Are there conditions you don’t treat?

 Yes.
-The following conditions require additional supportive services we are unable to provide in a small Telehealth practice : Active self-harm, recent suicide attempt in the past 12 months, Anorexia & Bulimia that is not in remission, Dissociative Identity Disorder, Traumatic Brain Injury (TBI), Court ordered psychiatric treatment, disability evaluations, Methadone/suboxone/vivitrol SUD management, return to work evaluations.
+The following conditions require additional supportive services we are unable to provide in a small Telehealth practice: Active self-harm, Anorexia & Bulimia that is not in remission, Dissociative Identity Disorder, Traumatic Brain Injury (TBI), Court ordered psychiatric treatment, disability evaluations, Methadone/suboxone/vivitrol SUD management, return to work evaluations.

 EMERGENCIES/PROVIDER AVAILABILITY